goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 toc: yes
 ---

-This document is addressed to Bachelor and Master students at Goethe University and at ITU, who wish to write their research project or thesis project in theoretical computer science.
+This document is addressed to Bachelor and Master students at Goethe University, who wish to write their research project or thesis project in theoretical computer science.

 ## Topics